How To Prune Annual Flowers

 At any time during the warm season it is okay to cut back dead or ugly foliage.

-Winterizing Your Annual Beds And Containers
+Winterizing Your Annual and Perennial Beds And Container Gardens

 When grown in containers, some annual plants can be overwintered indoors.
 Before bringing any outdoor plant inside your home, inspect all foliage, stems and soil for insects.
 If insects are present, pick them off, or wash them off with water from the garden hose.